 2Na(s) + 2H2O(l) → 2 NaOH(aq) + H2(g) or H2 (↑)

 The symbol (↓) or ppt is be written for precipitate.

 NaCl + AgNO3 → NaNO3 + AgCl (↓) or ppt.

-Reversible reaction is represented by (⇌) symbol and irreversible reaction by the (→) symbol.
+A reversible reaction is represented by the (⇌) symbol and irreversible reaction by the (→) symbol.

 N2 + 3H2 ⇌ 2NH3 + 22400 calories (Exothermic reaction)

 N2 + O2 ⇌ 2NO - 43200 calories (Endothermic reaction)

 Sometimes the reaction conditions, such as temperature, pressure, catalyst etc. are written above or below the arrow in the equation e.g.

 N2 + 3H2 2NH3 + 22400 calorie heat